-The term stalker, of English origin, is widely used to describe people who develop an obsession for someone, leading them to persistently and often intimidatingly pursue their victims.
+The term stalker, of English origin, is widely used to describe people who develop an obsession with someone, leading them to persistently and often intimidatingly pursue their victims.
 Although this practice is not exclusive to Japan, the country faces cultural and social particularities that make the topic especially relevant.
 This article analyzes the impact of stalkers in Japan, the legal efforts to combat this behavior, and how society deals with this growing problem.

-Table of Content
+Table of Contents

 - Desire for control: Some people stalk to reaffirm emotional or physical dominance over the victim.